 You can ask for your meat to be well-done – Bien Cuit.
 But you won’t get it that way.
 Instead, you may get a lecture and asked why you want to ruin a good piece of meat. “À Point” means Medium.
 It will be a bit more pink than Medium in North America.

 If you want alcohol with your meal, choose wine.
 You’re in France.
-Hard liquor, cocktails, etc. are not usually drunk at restaurants in France.
+Hard liquor, cocktails, etc. are not usually drunk with a meal at restaurants in France.
+Feel free to order an “Apero” before the meal.

 You likely won’t get a plate for your bread.
 It can sit it on the table and you can use your hands to tear off pieces.
 But that is the only time you can use your hands.
 The French eat absolutely everything else with cutlery.
 Pizza?
 Only with a knife and fork.
 Hamburger?
 Only with a knife and fork.